-SOCIAL SECURITY NUMBER Date of Birt th (MM/DD/YYYY)
+SOCIAL SECURITY NUMBER Date of Birth (MM/DD/YYYY)

+Home Phone:

-Student's Name (Last Name, First Nam ne Middle Initial) Home Phone:
+Student's Name (Last Name, First Nam e Middle Initial)

-Work Dhonor

-Address (City, State Zip Code) work Phone:
+Address (City, State Zip Code) - Work Phone:

-M F Email:

-Gender Citizenship (Alien #)
+M F Citizenship (Alien #) Email:

 PROGRAM TITLE : DIPLOMA [] DEGREE []

 CLOCK HOURS: QUARTER CREDIT HOURS: MONTHS: HOURS PER WEEK: HOURS PER DAY:

-START DATE: SCHE DULED COMPLETION DATE: DAY CLAS SES EVENING CLASSES

-DAYS: HOURS: -
+START DATE:SCHE SSES EVENING CLASSES]

-Times or days may vary depending on class scheduling
+DAYS:Times or days may vary depending on o HOURS:

-THE TOTAL AMOUNT FOR ALL FE Southwest University at El Paso accepts ITEMIZATION (1) Tuition (2) Technology Fee (3) Books (4) Equipment (5) Tools (6) Other O PAY FOR THE PROGRAM IS: Federal Grants, State Grants, Money Orders.
+THE TOTAL AMOUNT FOR ALL FEE Southwest University at El Paso accepts ITEMIZATION (1) Tuition (2) Technology Fee (3) Books (4) Equipment (5) Tools (6) Other TOTAL COST TO PAY FOR THE PROGRAM IS: s, Federal Grants, State Grants, Money Or ders.

-TOTAL COST \$

-regulations, I realize that my financial ai and I will need to seek student loans (Ti d may change (increase or decrease).
-I t tle IV and/or Private) to cover the total understand that if I qualify for Pe cost of the program.
-Student w -
+regulations, I realize that my financial a id may change (increase or decrease).
+I understand that if I qualify s inaccurate or if the government changes of for Pell Grants, they will not cover the Student will not accrue interest charges fr total cost of the

-I willor will not receive tra The terms and conditions on the reverse Student Initials
+I willor will not rec Student Initials

-I hereby affirm that the above informati rules and conditions set forth therein. on is true and accurate, I acknowledge I agree to pay the total cost indicate of of this agreement and a copy of the sch having read and I understand the on this page subject to the refun- hool catalog for my personal rec e agreement of the reverse side and agree to abide by the nd policy outlined on the reverse side hereof.
-I further ords.
-This agreement is not valid unless accepted by an
+rules and conditions set forth therein.
+I on is true and accurate, I acknowledge has a gree to pay the total cost indicate or of this agreement and a copy of the school. aving read and I understand to this page subject to the refool catalog for my personal re the agreement of the reverse side and agree and policy outlined on the reverse side becords.
+This agreement is not valid unles nereof.
+I further

-SignedStuden 1t Date

 Signed

+Studen i Date

-Guardian (If App licant Is Minor) Date
+SignedGuardian (If Appli cant Is Minor) Date

 SU Representative/ Title

 Signature Date

 Accepted By: Date